Doctor of Nursing Practice (MSN to DNP)

 Innovate and transform

-The Doctor of Nursing Practice (DNP) Post Masters MSN to DNP degree is a practice-focused doctorate designed to prepare expert advanced practice nurses to provide health care using a holistic caring framework in an increasingly complex environment.
-The program develops advanced practice nurses committed to scholarly evidence based practice, innovation, testing of care delivery models, and evaluation of health outcomes for the good of all members of society.
+The Doctor of Nursing Practice (DNP) Post Masters MSN to DNP degree is a practice-focused doctorate designed to prepare expert advanced practice nurses and nurse executives to provide health care and leadership using a holistic caring framework in an increasingly complex environment.
+The program develops advanced practice nurses and nurse executives committed to scholarly evidence based practice, innovation, testing of care delivery models, and evaluation of health outcomes for the good of all members of society.
 The development of clinical, organizational, economic and leadership skills to design, implement and evaluate programs of care delivery allows students to positively impact health outcomes and transform health care.
 Students will gain knowledge and skill sets to promote positive health outcomes for individuals and populations, lead nursing and health care organizations and positively influence health policy.

 The curriculum culminates in a comprehensive capstone experience which includes a clinical project.
 The clinical project hours for the DNP will be 1000 hours post-baccalaureate.
 A post-master’s DNP student will be able to complete the program in two years, taking two courses per semester.